Secondary legislation - quick links

 Note that you can automatically generate Citation footnotes, which set out the legislative history of a provision, using: Citation footnotes (legislative history footnote)

-Editing document front cover content
+Editing document front matter

-Managing document information | SIs/SSIs/NISRs: - e.g., Title, SI Number
+Managing document information - update WSI Title, year and number.

 Reviewing your document

-Using tracked changes - mark up added or deleted text, and review changes
+Using tracked changes - mark up added or deleted text, and review changes.

 Document checks - validating your document